-Yes, saving money can be difficult, especially if you feel like you’re just barely making ends meet.
-But saving is an important part of a well-rounded financial plan.
+Saving money can be difficult, especially if you feel like you’re just barely making ends meet.
+But putting some money from each paycheck aside for future expenses can be an important part of a well-rounded financial plan.

-When it comes to what percentage of your paycheck you should save, financial advice can vary depending on where you look.
-Some suggest saving as little as 10% while others might suggest 30% or more.
+When it comes to what percentage of income to save for future expenses, financial advice can vary depending on where you look.
+Some experts suggest saving as little as 10% of each paycheck, while others might suggest 30% or more.

 Potential Savings Goals to Work Toward

-Paying Off ‘Bad’ Debt
+Paying Off High-Interest Debt

-Two common debt payoff strategies are the debt snowball method and the debt avalanche method.
-With the debt snowball method, you start by paying off the bad debt with the smallest balance and put all your extra payments towards that until it’s paid off.
-After that, you go after the debt with the next highest balance.
-This gives you a sense of accomplishment which will motivate you to continue your aggressive repayment.
+One debt payoff strategy you may want to consider is the debt snowball method.
+With this approach, you start by paying off the debt with the smallest balance and put all your extra payments towards that until it’s paid off (while continuing to pay the minimum on your other debts).

 Saving for Retirement

 When you invest in a Roth IRA the money is taxed at the time of contribution but then in retirement, you can withdraw it tax free.
-Contributions made to a Traditional IRA might not be taxed at the time they are made but are taxed when they are withdrawn in retirement.
+Contributions made to a traditional IRA might not be taxed at the time they are made but are taxed when they are withdrawn in retirement.

 Saving for Other Goals